superbrothers/kubernetes-docs/kubectl_config_set-credentials.md

-      --auth-provider string          Auth provider for the user entry in kubeconfig --auth-provider-arg strings     'key=value' arguments for the auth provider --embed-certs tristate[=true]   Embed client cert/key for the user entry in kubeconfig -h, --help                          help for set-credentials
+      --auth-provider string          Auth provider for the user entry in kubeconfig --auth-provider-arg strings     'key=value' arguments for the auth provider --embed-certs tristate[=true]   Embed client cert/key for the user entry in kubeconfig --exec-api-version string       API version of the exec credential plugin for the user entry in kubeconfig --exec-arg strings              New arguments for the exec credential plugin command for the user entry in kubeconfig --exec-command string           Command for the exec credential plugin for the user entry in kubeconfig --exec-env stringArray          'key=value' environment values for the exec credential plugin -h, --help                          help for set-credentials
 ```